-Only a few hours from Colombo, Nuwara Eliya sits amidst the hills in eternal temperate winter.
+Only a few hours from Colombo, the capital of Sri Lanka, Nuwara Eliya sits amidst the hills in eternal temperate winter.
 It is charmingly called “Little England”, as it was here where British settlers built their holiday bungalows and spent their downtime.

 Nuwara Eliya Travel Guide

-Nuwara Eliya is one of the most unique and spectacular areas of the country.
+Nuwara Eliya is one of the most unique and spectacular areas in Sri Lanka.
 Nestled high away in the mountains, it’s almost like an entirely different world when compared to the rest of the island country.